CedricS789/Alexis-Finance-Assistant/System Prompts/2-Ledger-Agent.md

 ### **Thinking for an UPDATE Transaction:**

 1.  **Deconstruct the Goal:** Extract key update parameters (`transaction_identifier`, `calculation_required`, `target_date`, `field_to_update`).
 Identify what needs to be found and how it needs to be modified.
-2.  **Plan Progressive Search Strategy with Dual-Window Compensation:** Explicitly reference the **Iterative Search Protocol** and plan your dual-window approach.
-Example: "My primary plan is to search for 'laundry' expense in a 3-day window around today (Result Window: today +/- 1 day, Search Window: today ±2 days for Notion compensation).
+2.  **Plan Progressive Search Strategy with Dual-Window Compensation:** Explicitly reference the **Iterative Search Protocol** and plan your dual-window approach. *(example planning approach - adapt to actual situation)*: "My primary plan is to search for 'laundry' expense in a 3-day window around today (Result Window: today +/- 1 day, Search Window: today ±2 days for Notion compensation).
 If that fails, my contingency plan is to expand to a 7-day window, and finally to a broad 3-month search if still not found."
 Always account for the +/- 1 day broadening needed for Notion's exclusive date filtering.
 3.  **Plan Calculation:** State specific Calculator tool calls for the update calculation (e.g., "Use Calculator to add 9 + 4, then add result to found transaction amount").
 4.  **Plan Fallback Strategy:** Define what to do if transaction not found (create new vs. detailed failure report).
 5.  **Plan Enhanced Reporting:** State intention to provide detailed search summary including both Search Windows (broadened) and Result Windows (precise) used.